btmills/docs/5-deploying-rethinkdb/security.md

 ```

 You can use any ReQL driver for this operation, not just the Data Explorer.
 Read [Administration tools](/docs/administration-tools/) for more details about scripting RethinkDB administration tasks.

+{% infobox %}
+__Note__: the authentication key will be transmitted to and stored on the
+RethinkDB server in plain text, and neither the key nor the data passed
+between the client and the server will be encrypted.
+The key provides basic
+protection against unauthorized access, but if the client port is open to
+outside networks it's strongly suggested you use SSH tunneling for protection
+(see below).
+{% endinfobox %}

 ## Using SSH tunneling ##